matejlou/tetrapal/README.md

 ## Visuals

 Here is a visual comparison between the dithered output of Tetrapal, Knoll, and a standard implementation of ordered dithering.
-Yliluoma has been omitted as the output is virtually identical to Knoll.
+Yliluoma has been omitted as the output was virtually identical to that of Knoll.
 The 16-colour [CGA](https://en.wikipedia.org/wiki/Color_Graphics_Adapter) palette was used.

 | Algorithm     | Test Image 1 | Test Image 2 |
 | :-:           | :-:      | :-: |